geektechniquestudios/Petal/README.md

 # petal
 ### A video processing app designed to consume videos to make compilations

-This repo is currently under construction.
-If you'd like to try this out, place some videos (I've only tested mp4 so far) in the 'input-videos' folder.
-Run petal.py and a compilation will be outputted to the 'vid-to-upload' folder.
+To use this software, add some videos to the input videos folder and run the clip generator python script.
+A chopped up compilation video will be written to the 'vid-to-upload' folder.
+There isn't much pollish on this project, but it may serve as a starting point for anyone interested in automating video compilations.